profpantoja/profpantoja/README.md

 ### Research Groups and Projects

 - Member of Cognitive Hardware on Networks Research Group (CHON).
-- Co-coordinator of the Brazilian Investment Olympics (OBINVEST).
+- Founder of the Brazilian Investment Olympics (OBINVEST).
 - Founder of the Turing Project.

 ---